OpenVisualCloud/Media-Transport-Library/doc/run.md

 Skip this step for Ubuntu since default RLIMIT_MEMLOCK is set to unlimited already.

-Some operating systems, including CentOS stream and RHEL 9, has a small limit to RLIMIT_MEMLOCK (amount of pinned pages the process is allowed to have) which will cause DMA remapping fail during the running, please edit /etc/security/limits.conf, append below two lines at the end of file, change <USER> to the user name currently login.
+Some operating systems, including CentOS stream and RHEL 9, has a small limit to RLIMIT_MEMLOCK (amount of pinned pages the process is allowed to have) which will cause DMA remapping fail during the running, please edit /etc/security/limits.conf, append below two lines at the end of file, change <USER> to the username currently login.

 ```bash
 <USER>    hard   memlock           unlimited